 Cartoon

-for being the very first film to feature a Ouija board.
+for being the first cartoon to feature a Ouija board.
 If you have

 ever seen Koko the Clown, you know what this is about.
 Recommended